Whatapalaver/100_Days_of_Code/README.md

 - [Round 2](https://github.com/Whatapalaver/100_Days_of_Code/blob/master/r2-log.md) covered the 99 days of my Makers bootcamp experience.
 From the pre-course to graduation day.
 - [Round 1](https://github.com/Whatapalaver/100_Days_of_Code/blob/master/r2-log.md) This was my initial foray into 100 Days of Code.

+R6D6
+---

+Had a significant hiatus but have rallied myself.
+I've been introduced to [interviewcake](https://www.interviewcake.com/article/ruby/data-structures-coding-interview?course=dsa) and while I haven't invested in the course yet but the free material is compelling.
+Excellent Big O explanations and the data structure explanations are the most compact and helpful that I've read so far.

 R6D5
 ---